 Supervisors will determine whether absences are excused or not.
 Without receiving notice of the absence, it cannot be excused.

 Excused Absences include illness, family emergency, meetings with faculty, an MIT exam scheduled during your hours, or any other change in your academic schedule,

-Unexcused Absences include missing a shift without giving notice, missing a shift without identifying a substitute, poor time management (i.e. “all-nighters”), conflicts with other clubs and activities, visiting friends/family.
+Unexcused Absences include missing a shift without giving notice or finding a substitute, poor time management (i.e. “all-nighters”), conflicts with other clubs and activities, visiting friends/family.